 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), to increase transparency and comparability by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-ASU 2016-02 is effective for interim and annual periods beginning after December 15, 2018, on a modified retrospective basis with early adoption allowed.
+ASU 2016-02 is effective for interim and annual periods beginning after December 15, 2018.
 In July 2018, the FASB issued ASU 2018-10 Codification Improvements to Topic 842, Leases and ASU 2018-11 Targeted Improvements, which amend and clarify aspects of the guidance issued in ASU 2016-02.
-The effective date and transition requirements for ASU 2018-10 and ASU 2018-11 will be the same as the effective date and transition requirements in ASU 2016-02.
-We have formed an implementation team and are in the process of evaluating the impact that the ASUs will have on our consolidated financial statements and associated disclosures.
+The initial release of ASU 2016-02 required the recognition and measurement of leases at the beginning of the earliest period presented using a modified retrospective approach.
+However, in July 2018, the FASB issued ASU 2018-11 which provides an alternative transition method (the "effective date method").
+Under this new method, the cumulative-effect adjustment to the opening balance of retained earnings is recognized on the date of adoption.
+We have elected to adopt ASC 842 using the effective date method.
+Our implementation team is in the process of evaluating the impact that the ASUs will have on our consolidated financial statements and associated disclosures.
+As part of our evaluation, we have elected to adopt the package of practical expedients available in ASC 842 and the short-term lease exemption.